-Acidemic Journal of Film and Media #7: The Nordics
+ACIDEMIC Journal of Film and Media

 Bob vs. the Scandinavian Svengalis